-Complete with 1080p video and an external microphone, the Linnse Digital Camcorder provides high quality performance and at a low, low cost.
-It comes with a remote control for hands-free filming, while the WiFi transmission ensures easy footage transfer.
+Complete with 1080p video and an external microphone, the Linnse Digital Camcorder provides high-quality performance and at a low, low cost.
+It comes with remote control for hands-free filming, while the WiFi transmission ensures easy footage transfer.

 The 16x digital zoom is suitable for less intense demands, while infrared night vision gives you the opportunity to experiment with different light environments.
 You can pause during filming, and you can also take pictures for a useful, multifunctional product.